-- Names of ordinances providing the legal authority to undertake enforcement, including citation of specific ordinance sections; - Types of enforcement mechanisms available..., For for each area (IDDE, construction, industrial, HVPS, etc.), .). the The ERP must list the enforcement actions that the permittee has the authority to use, including such actions as: - verbal warnings; - written notice of violations; - $\circ$ citations (with fines); - stop work orders; - withholding plan approval or other authorizations; - o order of cessation or elimination of discharge; - referral for judicial action/enforcement; and - o any other available enforcement mechanisms. - Description of when each enforcement mechanism will be employed, including the path of escalation; - Time frames for each step, including investigation of noncompliance, sequence and use of enforcement mechanisms, corrective action by responsible party, re-inspection of site, etc.
+- Names of ordinances providing the legal authority to undertake enforcement, including citation of specific ordinance sections; - Types of enforcement mechanisms available..., For for each area (IDDE, construction, industrial, HVPS, etc.), .). the The ERP must list the enforcement actions that the permittee has the authority to use, including such actions as: - o verbal warnings;

-- Description of the methods to be used to track, either manually or electronically, instances of noncompliance, including such items as: - o name of owner/operator of facility and/or the location or address; - type of site (IDDE, construction, industrial, HVPS, etc); - description of noncompliance; - description of enforcement action(s) used; - time frames for each step (e.g. investigation, corrective action, re-inspection); - o documentation of inspection and enforcement actions taken; - o documentation of referral to other departments or agencies; and - $\circ$ date of violation resolution.
+- o written notice of violations; - o citations (with fines); - o stop work orders; - o withholding plan approval or other authorizations; - o order of cessation or elimination of discharge; - o referral for judicial action/enforcement; and - o any other available enforcement mechanisms. - Description of when each enforcement mechanism will be employed, including the path of escalation; - Time frames for each step, including investigation of noncompliance, sequence and use of enforcement mechanisms, corrective action by responsible party, re-inspection of site, etc. - Description of the methods to be used to track, either manually or electronically, instances of noncompliance, including such items as: - o name of owner/operator of facility and/or the location or address; - o type of site (IDDE, construction, industrial, HVPS, etc); - o description of noncompliance; - o description of enforcement action(s) used; - o time frames for each step (e.g. investigation, corrective action, re-inspection); - o documentation of inspection and enforcement actions taken; - o documentation of referral to other departments or agencies; and - o date of violation resolution.